duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/41_baseline_behavior_cloning.md

 To change your training parameters, you can find EPOCHS, LEARNING RATE, and BATCH size at the beginning of `train.py`.
 You should tweak around these values with respect to your own provided training data.

     Note: For multi-gpu systems, you can enable multi-gpu training at training configuration section

+    Note: Multi-gpu training is an experimental feature.
+If you encounter any bug, please report it.

 ### Before Training {#bc-duckieTrainer-beforeStart status=ready}